noFlowWater/signage_solution/README.md

 - **Memory**: 8GB RAM or more
 - **Storage**: 256GB SSD or higher

-We recommend using a similar Apple Silicon-based environment for development to ensure compatibility and optimal performance.
+We recommend using a similar Apple Silicon-based environment for development to ensure compatibility

 ### Hardware Requirements for Client Device